Student council: Notes

+All bona fide students enrolled are considered as members of the SPG/SSG [SELG/SSLG] as stated in Article IV, Section 1 of the Constitution and By-Laws of the Supreme Pupil Government and Supreme Student Government in Elementary and Secondary Schools.

 Singapore

-In Singapore many secondary schools have a student council, which provides a medium for communication between the students and the school administration, a form of student welfare, and an important event-organising body.
+In Singapore, many secondary schools have a student council, which provides a medium for communication between the students and the school administration, a form of student welfare, and an important event-organising body.
 Some secondary schools name their student council like "Student Leader Board" or "Student Leader Committee", etc. They are usually nominated by peers and subsequently elected based on the decision of the teachers overseeing the student leader body.

 In Junior Colleges, student councils serve a greater purpose than their younger counterparts.
 They are given more autonomy in their planning and execution of school events.

 Spain

-Most Spanish universities have student councils which are regulated by law.
-Some of the basic points are the 24% of student representation in the board.
+Most Spanish universities have student councils, which are regulated by law.
+Some of the basic points are the 24% of student representation on the board.
 Each university council is elected by universal suffrage of the students.

 These are organised by regional students councils such as CEUCAT in Catalonia.
 There is a national students council called CEUNE, which is the interlocutor between the Universities Ministry and the university students.